 Mike Bean is an associate athletic trainer at Notre Dame, working with the Irish football team since 1996.
-He also supervises the student-athletic trainer program and serves on the BIG EAST Conference Sports Medicine Committee.
+He also supervises the student-athletic trainer program and serves on the Atlantic Coast Conference Sports Medicine Committee.

 A native of Belle Fourche, S.D., Bean has been at Notre Dame since 1991 as a full-time member of the sports medicine staff after a one-year internship.
 During his tenure at Notre Dame, he also has served as the athletic trainer for the University's baseball, women's soccer, men's soccer, hockey, and men's and women's tennis teams.